-In addition to the professional 12-color photo printers, Canon also offers other printers suited for producing posters and other signage graphics.
+In addition to the professional 12-color photo printers, Canon offers other printers for producing posters and other signage graphics.
 These include the latest GP Series and the S-Series, 8-color production printers that utilize the prized LUCIA EX ink set.

 - Canon imagePROGRAF iPF PRO 4100S – 44” 8-color printer